 John Hazlett — Environmental planner, former director of the Office of Sustainability for the City of Indianapolis, active volunteer for river tours to promote access, extensive background in water conservation and storm water management, member of Soil and Water Conservation District Board.

 Cathy Hurt — CPA, longtime member and current Friends’ Treasurer, resident of Town of Rocky Ripple with past service to its Town Board, active in many volunteer organizations, including Girls’ Rock!

 A. Joe King — Director since 2003, founder of ongoing clean-up and bank restoration projects on Fall Creek in downtown Indianapolis, active in outdoor mentoring experiences for urban youth, retired insurance professional.

 Tom McCain — Involved with Friends since 2000 as web master, designer of White River Guide app, volunteer with River School and for cleanups, current president of Friends of Broad Ripple Park, member of board of CIBA Foundation and of Advisory Council for the Greenways Foundation, volunteer naturalist at Holliday Park Nature Center.

-Dan Valleskey — Current FOWR president, member and volunteer for all Friends education programs, including River School and Adopt-A-River cleanup, past president of Hoosier Canoe Club, formerly served on Indiana Trails Advisory Board.
+Dan Valleskey — Current FOWR president, member and volunteer for all Friends education programs, including River School and Adopt-A-River cleanups, past president of Hoosier Canoe Club, formerly served on Indiana Trails Advisory Board.

-Cyndi Parrett Wagner — Section Chief, Indiana Department of Environmental Management Division of Water Quality, longtime association with Friends since its inception, formerly worked for Marion County Health Department, long service as volunteer for outreach and policy development.
+Cyndi Parrett Wagner — Section chief, Division of Water Quality, Indiana Department of Environmental Management, longtime association with Friends since its inception, formerly worked for Marion County Health Department, long service as volunteer for for River School as wel as outreach and policy development.